-In March 2019, the Company's Board of Directors approved a \$8.5 billion increase to its existing share repurchase authorization, subject to the completion of the previously announced sale of the Company's Power Solutions business, which closed on April 30, 2019.
+In March 2019, the Company's Board of Directors approved an \$8.5 billion increase to its existing share repurchase authorization, subject to the completion of the previously announced sale of the Company's Power Solutions business, which closed on April 30, 2019.
 The share repurchase program does not have an expiration date and may be amended or terminated by the Board of Directors at any time without prior notice.
-During the three months ended December 31, 2019, the Company repurchased approximately \$651 million of its shares.
-As of December 31, 2019, approximately \$3.9 billion remains available under the share repurchase program.
+In order to enhance liquidity resources in response to financial market uncertainty related to the COVID-19 pandemic, in March 2020 the Company made the decision to suspend its share repurchase program.
+As a result, no shares were repurchased during the three months ended June 30, 2020.
+During the nine month ended June 30, 2020, the Company repurchased \$1.5 billion of its shares.
+As of June 30, 2020, approximately \$3.1 billion remains available under the share repurchase program.
+In June 2020, the Company announced the share repurchase program would resume in the fourth quarter of fiscal 2020.